 VisualCV has an easy-to-use web interface that allows you to move between three screens: A basic editor to input information in a list form, a visual editor to edit directly on the resume, and a preview to see changes made on either of the other two in real-time.
 Revision history is also available.

-The free, basic edition allows you to create, edit, and download one resume as a PDF, choosing from three templates.
+The free, basic edition allows you to create, edit, and download one resume as a PDF, choosing from three professional templates.
 The Pro Version costs $12/month with a three-month minimum and includes 22 templates, analytics to track performance, unlimited resume creation/sharing/exporting, custom domain creation, and Google Docs integration.

 The site includes a job search feature, allowing users to find and apply to jobs in their area directly through it.
 In terms of privacy, VisualCV's policy said that it does not sell, trade, rent, or license personal information to third parties.